Publications

-Faulkner, T. (accepted).
-Don’t cry over spilled or spilt milk?: Nuanced Semanto-pragmatic Differences Between -ed and -t in English
+Faulkner, T. (2023a).
+Don’t Cry Over Spilled or Spilt Milk?: Nuanced Semanto-pragmatic Differences Between -ed and -t in English.
+International Journal of English Linguistics, 13(3).

-Faulkner, T. (2022c).
+Faulkner, T. (2022b).
 Mood and Modal Concord in Spanish Directive Clauses.
 Borealis: An International Journal of Hispanic Linguistics, 11(3).

-Faulkner, T. (2022b).
+Faulkner, T. (2022c).
 On the Use of the Subjunctive with English Hope.
 International Journal of English Linguistics, 13(1).

 Faulkner, T. (2022a).
 The Two Spanish Subjunctives: The Required and Default Subjunctives.
 Borealis: An International Journal of Hispanic Linguistics, 11(1).